libfirm/cparser/README.md

-cparser - A C99 parser (with gnu extensions)
+cparser - A C99 parser (with GNU extensions)
 ============================================

 Introduction
 ------------

 cparser is a recursive descent C99 parser written in C99.
-It contains preprocessor, lexer, parser, constructs an AST and does semantic analysis.
-It acts as a frontend to the libFirm intermediate representation, optimization and code generation.
-It comes with typical compiler driver logic for parsing the commandline to setup the environment and code generator and calling assemblers and linkers.
+It contains a preprocessor, lexer and parser, constructs an AST and does semantic analysis.
+It acts as a frontend to the libFirm intermediate representation library.
+This performs optimization and code generation for several backends, which can be selected at runtime of the compiler.
+It comes with typical compiler driver logic for parsing the commandline to set up the environment and code generator as well as calling assemblers and linkers.
 This allows it to be a drop-in replacement for gcc or clang in many situations.

 Building and Installation
 -------------------------